 The main limitation of the study is dependence on self-reporting of disabilities.
 We mitigated this by design using a validated questionnaire with objective measurements of disability and community controls.
 The selection of controls (contacts not affected by EVD) by the survivors may have introduced some bias, although 22% did have evidence of disability, consistent with previous population estimates (9).
 We were unable to screen serologically for asymptomatic EVD infection in the control group.
 However, asymptomatic EBOV infection has recently being shown to be uncommon in Western area, Sierra Leone even in close contacts (13).
 Although adequately powered, the study sample size was small, resulting in wide confidence intervals.
 This study only focused on the investigation of disability in adults, whereas paediatric survivors remain an important understudied and vulnerable group.
 Despite these limitations, the study provides statistically significant case-controlled evidence on post-Ebola disability in EVD survivors using a standardised disability questionnaire.

 Further research in this cohort is required to understand the pathogenesis of sequelae and characterise disability further.
 It is clear that EVD survivors require an integrated package of care.
 Long-term treatment and rehabilitation strategies are challenging in the context of a constrained health system but require advocacy, investment, and a holistic approach.
 Specific interventions such as physiotherapy have been reported to be effective in post-Chikungunya disease (14), and might benefit EVD survivors.
 Task shifting of rehabilitation services to community-based rehabilitation programmes for identifying disability and accessing assistive devices may prove an effective strategy.
+Displacement of survivors from their communities following the outbreak remains a concern that needs to be explored.

 This study has demonstrated that a year following acute disease, survivors of the recent EVD outbreak have higher odds of persisting disability in mobility, vision, and cognition.
 Mental health issues such as anxiety and depression persist in EVD survivors and must not be neglected.
 Further evaluation of the scale of disability in larger survivor cohorts is required, as is a new focus on sustainable long-term rehabilitation in EVD survivors.